PULSAR-Modders/pulsar-mod-loader/README.md

 By default, PML will attempt to patch the Steam version of the game in Steam's default install location.
 To patch a PULSAR installation in another location (non-Steam version, copy of client, etc), simply specify the path to `Assembly-CSharp.dll` as shown above.

-Afterwards, add mods to then `PULSARLostColony\Mods` directory, then run PULSAR normally.  `PulsarPluginLoader.exe` is no longer necessary.
+Afterwards, add mods to then `PULSARLostColony\Mods` directory, then run PULSAR normally.  `PulsarModLoaderInstaller.exe` is not needed after this.

 ### Removal